Rachnerd/angular2/README.md

 @ViewChildren(PersonComponent) personComponents: QueryList<PersonComponent>;
 ```

+This tells the PeopleListComponent to keep track of its children of type PersonComponent.

 ###### AfterViewInit:
-The PeopleListComponent can access its ViewChildren after the view initialized.
+The PeopleListComponent can access the QUeryList after the view initialized.
 ```javascript
 export class PeopleListComponent implements AfterViewInit{
     //...